 Figure X. Expanding the metrics used to evaluate project success can aid in enriching the collaborative process for both farmers and researchers.
 (A) A simple, transactional, and un-equitable exchange of resources wherein the metrics of project success may be measured in ‘increase in knowledge’ by the collaborating farmers.
 (B) A richer relationship built on exchanges and associated metrics that promote fair, effective, and sustainable collaboration relationships.

 The success of this type of model can again be demonstrated by the longevity of the Practical Farmers of Iowa (hereafter shortened to Practical Farmers) on-farm research program, which has been in place since 1987.
 Practical Farmers has continually refined their post-program participation surveys, and through deep, critical reflection and constant iteration, their current survey successfully quantifies outcomes in the four metrics described above.
 Among other questions, Practical Farmers asks participants if they would recommend the program to a friend or other farmer (trust building), how effective the program was in helping the participant answer their questions (power and resource sharing), changes in knowledge (bi-directional learning), and whether participation spurred new ideas or observations on the farm (transformation).
 As these questions have become metrics for success, Practical Farmers has designed their program to support these metrics, resulting in highly satisfied participants (Can I cite something?
 A PFI report?) which translates to more consistent funding.
 Other researchers and entities likely utilize some form of these metrics, but to our knowledge they are not widely employed by granting agencies or at an individual researcher level.
 To support reciprocity in farmer collaborations, we provide the post-participant survey questions used by Practical Farmers in supplementary material as a resource (supplementary file).

+Another model of reciprocal learning takes place at Women, Food and Agriculture Network’s programs for landowners (Women Caring for the Land).
+Researchers facilitate these meetings, but the questions and flow of the dialogue is led by the participants themselves as they respond to real-time questions and needs.
+This sort of learning, built upon Brazilian educator Paolo Freire’s critical pedagogy, engages not only reciprocal learning, but participatory learning in which the learning is directed by the participants themselves.

+Equitable research is something that takes active doing – it is not the default.
+Without conscious attention to this, it is not the result.

+Also, relationships take time to form.
+The best way to build trust is not to reach out to a potential collaborator or participant with little time left before a grant is due and ask for their input—importance of co-design of research and co-production of knowledge

 In this section on reciprocity, we have concentrated on designing equitable farmer-researcher relationships.
 However, many of the ideas presented are not exclusive to these actors.
 All relationships contain the potential for power inequities, and intentional examination can lead to better collaborations, regardless of the form.
 While not specific to agriculture, researcher-researcher, researcher-student, researcher-employee relationships all have potential for power inequities based on seniority, discipline, perceived prestige, etc. Is this worth mentioning?

-Theme 3: Framing and the coexistance of multiple truths
+Theme 3: Framing and the coexistence of multiple truths